Doist/twist-integration-examples/long_running_task_sample/go/readme.md

 # Long Running Task Go Sample

-This is a code sample demonstrating how to perform a long running task when dealing with bots in Twist.
+This is a code sample demonstrating how to perform a long running task when dealing with [bots](https://developer.twist.com/v3/#bot) in Twist.
+The purpose of this is to show that bots can respond in a timely manor and avoid hitting the timeout restriction of 10 seconds, regardless of what your bot actually needs to do in the background.

 To run this sample we will need to setup and configure a few things:
 - [ngrok](https://ngrok.com/) to forward the Twist calls to your local server